SimLi1333/vidra/docs/docs/guides/infrahub.md

 ```

 ## Example Transformator
 The transformator is a Python script that transforms the data fetched from Infrahub into Kubernetes manifests.
-It uses the GraphQL queries defined above to fetch the necessary data and then generates the manifests.
+It uses the GraphQL queries defined above to fetch the necessary data and then generates the manifests based on a YAML Template stored in the same Git repository.

 ```python
 from typing import Dict, Any